Codeinwp/neve/TESTING.md

 E.g. for `e2e-tests/specs/checkout.spec.test.js`, the test file should be `checkout.spec.test.js`.

 For more information on writing End-to-End tests, refer to the [Playwright documentation](https://playwright.dev/docs/test-intro).

+You can check End-to-End [README](./e2e-tests/README.md) for more details.

 ## Writing a WordPress Unit Test